Zaltarba/blog/_posts/2025-09-21-WarnerBrosMerger.md

 Ironically, a **lower offer price** results in a *higher implied probability* — because the spread narrows.

 This shows that the probability estimate is sensitive to both inputs: the upside and the fallback.
 What if we want to look at it in more scalable fashion ?

+#### Getting the full picture

 The 24\\$ dollars per share is maybe a good payoff guess, but what about the fallback price ?
 Warner Bros Stock has move from 8 to 14\\$ regularly over the last 2 years.
 Again (and for the last time) we can use Python to study the sensitivity to this fallback price.
 What we want to see is the *implied probability*.

 ```python
 import numpy as np